Home

 They proceeded to the farm.

-In the examples above, the verb is followed by a phrase introduced by "sa" or "para sa" or "dahil sa"
+In the examples above, the verb is followed by a phrase introduced by "sa" or "para sa" or "dahil sa".

-Focus of the Filipino Verbs
+Focus of Filipino Verbs

 1) Focus on the actor-when the topic of the sentence is the actor of the verb.